margymv/Autonomous-AI-Agent/README.md

 2. **$BTB Detection**: Filters mentions containing "$BTB"
 3. **Question Extraction**: Extracts the actual question from the tweet
 4. **Knowledge Base Search**: Searches the local knowledge base for relevant information
-5. **AI Response Generation**: Uses Claude 3.5 Sonnet to generate an appropriate response
+5. **AI Response Generation**: Uses your chosen OpenRouter model to generate an appropriate response
 6. **Tweet Reply**: Posts the response as a reply to the original tweet

 ## Project Structure